 In August 2012, Santos and the FARC announced to be moving onto formal peace talks in October.
 By November that year, the rebels sent a number of its top commanders to Cuba where the two warring parties would work through specifics of a general accord signed before the formal talks.

 In 2016, after four years of negotiations in Havana, a peace deal was agreed to.
 The deal contained several provisions: agricultural reforms, political participation for the FARC, a truth and reconciliation tribunal for justice, provisions to end drug trafficking by the group, and reparations for victims.

 However, on October 2 the Colombian people shocked the world by narrowly voting to reject the deal in a referendum, with 50.21% voting ‘No’.
 Turnout during the vote was 37.43%, even lower than during a typical presidential election.

-Despite the assertions of the government and the FARC that this was the only option, both have agreed to continue to negotiate while including members who campaigned against the original agreement, led by former President Alvaro Uribe.
+Despite the assertions of the government and the FARC that this was the only option, both agreed to continue to negotiate and a peace deal was finally ratified on November 30, 2016.

 The process, which began on December 1, 2016, seeks to effectively disarm the FARC and convert them into a legal political movement.
 Meanwhile, the state will try to assume territorial control over territories long under control by the guerrillas.

 Roughly 7,000 members of the guerrilla group have moved into the special transition zones and have begun the disarming process.